ionut-d/TCGA-data-mining-Wnt-CRC/README.md

 ## Data analysis
 * **UNSUPERVISED MACHINE LEARNING**
-  * hierarchical clustering, no proior information was known about the groups)
+  * hierarchical clustering (no prior information was known about the groups)
   * Pearson correlation heatmap (for computing distances using complete linkage)
 * **CLUSTER ANALYSIS FOR SIGNIFICANT GROUPS**
   * Kruskal-Wallis test for comparing groups